fraunhofer-isi/micat/doc/source/energy_mix/FEC_to_PEC.md

+---
+title: FEC-to-PEC conversion
-..This file contains the equations to convert FEC to PEC.
-It stems from #47 on GitLab
+description: This page contains the equations to convert final energy (FEC) to primary energy consumption (PEC).
+---

+FEC to PEC conversion
+===

 **A.** **Total primary energy saving** for several years for each primary energy carrier: